Temple Sinai Religious School:

 Omanut, a supplemental Arts program is available to students in K-3 on Sundays at 11:45am OR Wednesdays at 2:30pm.
 This program offers a great opportunity for children to spend more time exploring Jewish concepts through the visual arts and is conveniently offered parallel to Hebrew School times to serve families with children in different age groups.

-For more information about all Religious School Programs and enrollment or if you have questions, please contact Interim Director of Education, Rabbi Lisa Levenberg.
+For more information about all Religious School Programs and enrollment or if you have questions, please contact Director of Education, Stephanie Ben Simon.